Tampere-University-Urban-Physics/fundamentals-of-gis/Content/4_Exercise.md

 The Ring Rail Line is likely to increase the attraction for the real estate in the nearby area.
 This, however, will also raise the question of the noise levels caused by the Aircraft traffic around the Helsinki-Vantaa Airport.
 Thanks to new improved technology the aircraft noise levels have slightly dropped in recent years.

-2. Find out how many people approximately live inside the dB zone: 50 or more in Helsinki region based on :
+2. Find out how many people approximately live :
-	- ...the noise levels in 2006?
+	- ...above 50dB in 2006?
 And
-	- ...the noise levels in 2010?
+	- ...above 55dB in 2010?
 	- This time you don't need to create a buffer, as the dB zones already exist
-	- What would you do if you wanted to calculate the population within the 65 and 50 dB zones in 2006 and 2010
+		- **Hint**: Use the attribute table to select where the relevant dB levels in the 2010 layer
-		- Hint: Look at the attribute tables of the noise layers (use *Selected features only* in *Select by location*)
+		- **Hint**: Use *Selected features only* in *Select by location*

-Fill in the answers to the Moodle quiz.

 *Tip : For the Capital_region_people layer field name metadata, see Appendix in Exercise 4 instructions*